AngeloGalav/image-processing-and-computer-vision/2023-03-13 - ED pt1, NMS, Canny's, Hysteresis.md

 So, we select the _closest point_ to A and B, $(i-1, j+1)$ and $(i+1,j-1)$ respectively (aka the points circled in blue).
 - The magnitude of the gradient has to be _estimated_ at points which _do not belong_ to the _discrete pixel grid_.

-However, we can also opt to not use a discrete approximation approximation, but rather use a precise value by means of interpolation. grid- Such values can be estimated by _linear interpolation_ of those computed at the _closest points_ belonging to the _grid_.
+However, we can also opt to not use a discrete approximation, but rather use a precise value by means of interpolation.
+Such values can be estimated by _linear interpolation_ of those computed at the _closest points_ belonging to the _grid_.

 ![[nms_suppression_2.png]]
 The value of $\Delta x$ is easily computed using the direction of the gradient.